invertedv/testGo/docs/buildData.md

 - MortFix30.
 30-year fixed rate
 - MortFix15.
 15-year fixed rate
 - Treas10.
 10 year treasury.
-- Income50. median income estimated from IRS data (zip)
+- Income50. median income estimated from IRS data (zip).
+Also Income10, Income25, Income75 and Income90.
-- Eltv.
-Estimated LTV (based on amorized balance and updated property value.)
 - PropVal.
 Estimated updated property value.

 At the target date, these are also found:
+- aoEltv.
+Estimated LTV at as-of date (based on amorized balance and updated property value)
+- trgEltv.
+Estimated LTV at target date (based on amorized balance and updated property value)
 - trgPti50.
 From IRS data, payment to estimated median income
 - trgRefiIncentive.
 Refi incentive calculated as the annual savings in payments if refi at the prevailing conforming rate (same term as current loan)
 - newPayment.
-New payment at prevailing conforming rate (same term as current loan)
+New payment at prevailing conforming rate (same term as current loan) at target date.
-- potentialDqMax.
-Potential DQ if no payments were made after the as-of date
+- trgDqMax.
+Potential DQ if no payments were made after the as-of date, capped at 12.
-- potentialDqMin.
-Potential DQ if 2 payments were made each month after the as-of date.
-- lbrGrowth.
-Growth in labor force from as-of date to target date (annualized)
+- trgLbrGrowth.
+Percent change in labor force from first-pay date to target date (annualized)
-- dHpi.
-Change in HPI between origination date and target date.
+- trgdHpi.
+Percent change in HPI between origination date and target date.
+- trgFcTime.
+The ratio of trgDqMax to trgFCDays, capped at 1.5.
+- orgSpread.
+Difference between the note rate and the conforming rate (same term) at the first-pay date.
+- trgdHpi. change (as a rate) of HPI from first-pay date to target date.
+- trgUpbExp.
+Expected balance at target date found by amortizing balance at as-of date by fcstMonth months

 #### Static fields
 {: .fs-2 .fw-700 }

 Below are static fields calculated by goMortgage

-- spread.
-Difference between the note rate and the conforming rate (same term) at the first-pay date.
 - trgFcType(1).
 Foreclosure type ("Judicial", "Non-Judicial")
 - trgFcDays(1).
 Fannie Mae guideline for foreclosure, in days.

-(1) These are prefixed "trg" even though they are static because they come in via the non-loan table.
+(1) These are prefixed "trg" even though they are static.
+Potentially trgFCDays could be made to change over time.
-### Examples
-{: .fw-700 }

-Examples may be found [here]({{ site.baseurl }}/examples.html).